Empowering Micro Communities To Solve Community Problems

 S-H-A-R-I-N-G stands for “Sending Hope And Rebuilding Into National Goals”, a 508 (c)(1)(a) Spiritual And

-Humanitarian Organization dedicated to providing Community Trusts for global connectivity.
+Humanitarian Organization dedicated to empowering micro communities with global connectivity.
 Their goal is to level the playing field and raise the standard of human experience for all nations by eliminating poverty and sickness.
-Their education is focused on Social Entrepreneurship; specializing in businesses that solve community problems and address pandemic health issues.
+Their education is focused on micro learning; specializing in businesses that solve community problems and address pandemic health issues.

-Any definition of social entrepreneurship should reflect the need for a substitute for the market discipline that works for business entrepreneurs.
-We cannot assume that market discipline will automatically weed out social ventures that are not effectively and efficiently utilizing resources.
-The following definition combines an emphasis on discipline and accountability with the notions of value creation taken from Say, innovation and change agents from Schumpeter, pursuit of opportunity from Drucker, and resourcefulness from Stevenson.
-In brief, this definition can be stated as follows:
+A micro community should reflect the need to include micro learning that educates and equips their community.
+We cannot assume that micro learning will automatically weed out social ventures that are not effectively and efficiently utilizing resources.
+The following emphasis on micro learning and accountability can be stated as follows:

 Adopting a mission to create and sustain social value (not just private value),